 George Kurian Chief Executive Officer and President

-George Kurian is chief executive officer at NetApp and a member of the Board of Directors.
+George Kurian is chief executive officer and president at NetApp and a member of the Board of Directors.

 George joined the company in 2011, bringing his passion and relentless focus on execution to his leadership roles at NetApp.
 He was named CEO in June 2015.

-George holds a bachelor of science degree in electrical engineering from Princeton University and a master’s degree in business administration from Stanford University.
+George holds a Bachelor of Science degree in electrical engineering from Princeton University and an MBA from Stanford University.

 Jean English Senior Vice President, Chief Marketing Officer